BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

 Course preparation:

 Students are expected to understand the basic molecular biology/genetics.
 This course does not include any review session for molecular biology and genetics.
-Here is a check list for basic molecular biology/genetics keywords.
+A check list is available for basic molecular biology/genetics keywords.
 You are expected to be familiar with at least these keywords.
 Chapters 1 and 2 of the optional textbook (listed above) have nice description of molecular biology basics.
-Online materials for your self-study are also listed in this page.
+Online materials for self-study are available in Molecular Biology/Genetics/Genomics Tutorials under the Links page (see the Menu at the top).

 Programming ability is not required nor expected.
 Students are required to use computers with internet connections for their homework assignments.
-Contact the instructor if computer support is required.
+Contact the instructor if computer support is necessary.

-This course does not have its own computer lab component.
-Students will use some bioinformatics tools for their homework assignments by themselves.
-If you are an undergraduate student and interested in more hands-on experience with various bioinformatics and genomics software, you may want to check BIOS337 Basic Applications of Bioinformatics (offered in the fall).
-For more adavansed topics including next-generation data analysis, check BIOS426/826 Computational Systems Biology (online course offered in the fall).
-A list of other courses covering more specific bioinformatics topics (including those offered by other departments) is found in this page.
+This course does not include a computer lab component.
+Students will use various bioinformatics tools for their homework assignments by themselves.
+If you are an undergraduate student and interested in more hands-on experience with some bioinformatics and genomics software, you may want to check BIOS337 Basic Applications of Bioinformatics (offered in the fall).
+For more adavansed topics including next-generation data analysis, check BIOS426/826 Computational Systems Biology (online course usually offered in the fall).
+A list of other courses covering more specific bioinformatics topics (including those offered by other departments) is found in Bioinformatics, Computational Biology, and Related Courses at UNL (also listed at the bottom of the Links page).

 Course requirements and grading:

 There is no in-class exams.
-Instead, multiple homework assignments will be given throughout the course, approximately one assignment/week.
+Instead, multiple homework assignments will be given throughout the semester, approximately one assignment/week.
 They will include:

 • manual computation of core algorithms and small sequence analysis using tools on the Web